-- (a) If the consideration for the supply is more than R5 000 (including tax), a full tax invoice must be issued. - (b) If the consideration for the supply is less than R5 000 (including tax), an abridged tax invoice may be issued, except when that supply is a zero-rated supply.
-158 - (c) If the consideration for the supply is less than R50, a tax invoice does not have to be issued. - (d) If the Commissioner is satisfied that it is impractical to issue a full tax invoice in respect of a particular transaction and that there are sufficient other records available, the Commissioner may direct that a tax invoice does not need to be issued or certain particulars need not be reflected on the tax invoice.
+- (a) If the consideration for the supply is more than R5 000 (including tax), a full tax invoice must be issued. - (b) If the consideration for the supply is less than R5 000 (including tax), an abridged tax invoice may be issued, except when that supply is a zero-rated supply. - (c) If the consideration for the supply is less than R50, a tax invoice does not have to be issued. - (d) If the Commissioner is satisfied that it is impractical to issue a full tax invoice in respect of a particular transaction and that there are sufficient other records available, the Commissioner may direct that a tax invoice does not need to be issued or certain particulars need not be reflected on the tax invoice. - (e) If a vendor makes a supply of valuable metal to a recipient which is a registered vendor and the DRC applies.